 With an exponentially increasing number of people making purchase-related decisions online, the demand to increase sales numbers through digital marketing is at an all-time high.
 The relevance and advantages of digital marketing for the fast-moving consumer goods or FMCG industry are visible already.
 A growing number of consumers prefer to shop for FMCG products on digital platforms and from the convenience of their home rather than visit a physical store.
 The COVID-19 crisis only accelerated this digital trend.

-This massive behavior shift among consumers has forced an industry, which generated reliable growth using standard marketing techniques for over half a century to revisit its marketing strategy.
-A holistic FMCG digital marketing strategy forms the critical element of product sales and compelling customers to buy products in the current market scenario.
+This massive behavior shift among consumers has forced an industry, which generated reliable growth using standard marketing techniques for over half a century, to revisit its marketing strategy.
+A holistic FMCG digital marketing strategy forms the critical element of product sales, compelling customers to buy products in the current market scenario.

 What Is FMCG Marketing?